0151 288 6508

 Our children need staff to explicitly mediate and promote the processes of learning.
 Good learning and the skills of empathy do not naturally occur within many of the cohorts attending our school and we have identified these skills as central to our children’s future success.
 Feuerstein’s Enrichment Instruments have been taught in all phases of the school for three years.
 Initially staff focused on identifying and managing emotions within the children and have now developed children’s understanding of the importance of empathy.

-Our mission since 2008 has been to ensure that our children benefit from pleasure that can only be derived from studying complete texts and we have continuously developed the texts studied in class to reflect new ideas as well as to root our children’s reading development in some great traditional and contemporary works of fiction.
-We are proud that throughout an age of abridged stories and photo copied extracts, we continued to promote whole texts to our children and ensured that in every session, each child had their own copy to hold, read and work from.
+Our mission since 2008 has been to ensure that our children delight in the pleasure that can only be derived from studying complete books.
+We have continuously developed the texts studied in class to reflect new ideas as well as to root our children’s reading development in some great traditional and contemporary works of fiction.
+We are proud that, throughout an age of abridged stories and photo copied extracts, we continued to promote whole texts to our children and ensure our children are constantly exposed to the type of texts which will provide them with the knowledge and cultural capital to not only overcome barriers to success, but also to develop a lifelong love of reading.

 The Mathematics curriculum at Rimrose Hope aims to develop children’s ability to calculate, reason and solve problems.
 We have worked towards developing this approach to the teaching of mathematics for the last five years.
 Our maths coordinator is a maths specialist teacher and our maths consultant delivered the advanced skills training at Edge Hill University prior to working alongside us and our partner school.
 Our commitment to this approach is longstanding and developing.